hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 Almost any HPE GreenLake REST API for data services with **POST, DELETE** or **PATCH** methods (e.g. `POST /virtualization/v1beta1/virtual-machines`) will be executed asynchronously.
 The asynchronous execution means that execution of the API will complete and return with response =**0x202** status.
 The POST REST API process will run in the background; nonetheless, this operation must be monitored until it comes to completion.

 To accomplish that monitoring, the user will receive a task id in the header of the response, under location field, that had been successfully executed.
 The user will poll that task id using the `GET {{baseUrl}}/data-services/v1beta1/async-operations/{Task Id}` to retrieve the progress and status of the completion.
-Below is an example of this use case, where I executed the creation of virtual machines at the on-premises hypervisor.\
+Below is an example of this use case, where I executed the creation of virtual machines at the on-premises hypervisor.

-I executed the REST API `**POST https://{baseUrl}/virtualization/v1beta1/virtual-machines**` and the response is completed with response status **0x202 (Accepted)** and, at location field, you can discover the task Id: **0xcad794d1-27ec-4050-bed4-45d13a8de9d0.**
+I executed the REST API `POST https://{baseUrl}/virtualization/v1beta1/virtual-machines` and the response is completed with response status **0x202 (Accepted)** and, at location field, you can discover the task Id: **0xcad794d1-27ec-4050-bed4-45d13a8de9d0.**

 ![The task Id from response location field](/img/location-output-contains-the-task-id.png)

-*T﻿he above figure display the response header from POST https://{baseUrl}/virtualization/v1beta1/virtual-machines.*
+*T﻿he above figure display the response header from `POST https://{baseUrl}/virtualization/v1beta1/virtual-machines`.*

-From the task Id that was obtained from the response header, use **GET async-operations** with the **specific task ID** (e.g. *https://{baseUrl}/data-services/v1beta1/async-operations/cad794d1-27ec-4050-bed4-45d13a8de9d0*) to obtain the status and progress of the previously executed REST API.
+From the task Id that was obtained from the response header, use **GET async-operations** with the **specific task ID** (e.g. `https://{baseUrl}/data-services/v1beta1/async-operations/cad794d1-27ec-4050-bed4-45d13a8de9d0`) to obtain the status and progress of the previously executed REST API.

 ![Request async-response for a particular id](/img/api-request-async-operations-request-of-particular-id.png)

-The following snippet depicts the two different responses from the polling using the async-operations API, where the first response indicates the progress at **40%** **(RUNNING)**, and the second one indicates the progress at **100%** **(SUCCEEDED).** The progress took about less than 3 minutes as shown by the following keys: **startedAt** and **endedAt**.
+The following response snippets depict the two different responses from the polling using the async-operations API, where the first response indicates the progress at **40%** **(RUNNING)**, and the second one indicates the progress at **100%** **(SUCCEEDED).** The progress took about less than 3 minutes as shown by the following keys: **startedAt** and **endedAt**.

-* *Below is the f﻿irst poll of the VM provisioning REST API task id:*
+* Below is the f﻿irst poll of the VM provisioning REST API task id:

 ```json
 {